Solid-Wires/CSCI411ParallelProgramming/README.md

 Simply run make to create the executable.
 You should see bin and obj directories created in the workspace.
 Should you want the lecture examples that we discussed, run make lect_programs to see those.

 bin/trap runs the program.
+All of the lecture programs are located and ran at bin/lectures/.

 # Analysis